-Gandhi was and is a great man especially to most Indians why because he fought and gained independence for India and remains the “father figure” of modern-day India.
+Gandhi was and is a great man to most Indians.
+Why?
+Because Gandhi fought and gained independence for India and remains the “father figure” of modern-day India.
 In other words, I understand why some Indians would go to any length to defend the “father” of their nation.
 Fighting for independence is never an easy task.
-Yes that was a great achievement and I respect Gandhi for that.
+Yes, that was a great achievement and I respect Gandhi for that.
 However, was that enough reason to put Gandhi in the “peace icon” category?
-Well, most peace-loving people in Africa and around the world will answer NO. To most peace-loving people around the world, putting Mahatma Gandhi in the “peace icon” category is a major slap to the faces of all those great men and women who stood firm and fought against racism, inequality and oppression in all forms of life and not just for one’s own race and ethnicity.
+Well, most peace-loving people in Africa and around the world will answer "NO".
+To most peace-loving people around the world, putting Mahatma Gandhi in the “peace icon” category is a major slap in the faces of all those great men and women who stood firm and fought against racism, inequality and oppression in all forms of life and not just for one’s own race and ethnicity.

-In Gandhi’s racist mind existed a master race (similar to Hitler’s master race).
-To Gandhi, this master was far superior to even the Indian race.
-To Gandhi, the white race was the master race and must remain the master race.
-The Indian race according to Gandhi was far more civilized than the “kaffirs” (a racial slur similar to the “N-word” Gandhi used to refer to black Africans) and should follow the white master race.
+In Gandhi’s racist mind existed a "master race" (similar to Adolf Hitler’s "master race").
+To Gandhi, this master race was far superior to even the Indian race.
+To Gandhi, the white race was the "master race" and must remain the master race.
+The Indian race, according to Gandhi, was far more civilized than the “kaffirs” (a racial slur similar to the “N-word” Gandhi used to refer to black Africans) and should follow the white master race.
 The “kaffir” race should remain at the bottom of the ladder where it rightfully belongs according to the Gandhi philosophy.

 In Gandhi’s racist mind, Indians are “infinitely” superior to Kaffirs and this was what he had to say on May 27, 1899: “Your Petitioner has seen the location intended to be used by the Indians.
 It would place them, who are undoubtedly infinitely superior to the Kaffirs, in close proximity to the latter.”